Why does lightning strike? And answers to 50 other weather questions

 What is blood rain?

-Wind can pick up desert sand and mix it with clouds, creating rain that looks red when it falls, explains the BBC.
+Wind can pick up desert sand and mix it with clouds, creating rain that looks red when it falls.
 Blood rain can coat anything outside in a layer of red or brown dust when it dries, as long as it doesn’t rain for very long.

 What is a derecho?

 This is a wide, fast-moving thunderstorm storm with strong winds of 90 mph or higher.
-A derecho blew through Wisconsin in the summer of 2019, causing damage similar to a hurricane, according to the Washington Post.
+A derecho blew through Wisconsin in the summer of 2019, causing damage similar to a hurricane.

 Is there still a hole in the ozone layer?

 There is still a hole in the ozone layer, but it's shrinking, according to NASA.
 There has been a 20% decrease in the hole thanks to a ban on chlorofluorocarbons (CFCs).
 "We see very clearly that chlorine from CFCs is going down in the ozone hole, and that less ozone depletion is occurring because of it," said Susan Strahan, an atmospheric scientist from NASA's Goddard Space Flight Center.

 High heat, humidity, cold, rain, thunderstorms, or any sudden weather changes can make asthma worse, according to the Asthma and Allergy Foundation of America.
 Because extreme events are more problematic than milder weather, climate change is likely to worsen asthma symptoms.

 How can it rain when it’s sunny?